Below is a list of scholarship opportunities available to military, veteran, and dependent students.

 To learn more about the above merit-based scholarships, visit: https://armyrotc.nmsu.edu/scholarships1/scholarships1.html

 Scholar Dollar$ is the singular online scholarship application, application processing and scholarship awarding system for New Mexico State University.
 Developed by Student Information Management, Student Affairs and Enrollment Management and designed in collaboration with NMSU Foundation and The Office of Financial Aid and Scholarship Services, Scholar Dollar$ is the one application for all NMSU scholarships.

 Open the Scholar Dollar$-MVP Scholarships list to view the scholarships available for military, veterans and their dependents.
-All scholarships are accessed through the Scholar Dollar$ website, to apply visit https://scholarships.nmsu.edu.
+All scholarships are accessed through the Scholar Dollar$ website.

 The Veterans of Foreign Wars’ “Sport Clips Help A Hero Scholarship” will provide service members and veterans with the financial assistance they need to complete their educational goals without incurring excessive student loan debt.

-Wartime Veteran Scholarship Fund.
+Wartime Veteran Scholarship.
 Can be used by any veteran who has served in combat since 1990 and who has exhausted all available federal G.I.
 Education Benefits options.
-Veterans must apply through the NM Department of Veteran Services, with the Veterans’ Service Officer (VSO) J.R.
-Turner, at firstname.lastname@example.org or (575) 524-6220.
+Veterans must apply through the NM Department of Veteran Services, with the Veterans’ Service Officer (VSO) George Vargas at George.firstname.lastname@example.org or (575) 524-6124 or with the Veterans’ Service Officer (VSO) Rosa Bycenski at email@example.com or (575) 524-6220.